 Best time to visit Oahu

 Hawaii is a year-round destination, but it’s busiest during December and January, when people want a winter escape, as well as the school summer break.
 To avoid the crowds, visit in spring (April to June) or autumn (September to November), when temperatures are still warm.

-Suggested Oahu itinerary
+Suggested itinerary featuring Oahu

 This sample itinerary will give you an idea of what is possible when you travel in Oahu, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.